By Laurie Cinotto

 Pull out all your favorite Fiskars® scissors, punches, stamps and scraps and get creative.
 We’ve provided the templates for a doll and two dresses, but I encourage you to alter those, experiment, and really just run with it.

-Begin by downloading the PDFs for the dress templates and doll and print them out on a nice thick cardstock.
+Begin by creating a template and either draw or print them out on a nice thick cardstock.

 Carefully cut out the dress templates and doll using a pair of Fiskars scissors or a crafting knife and mat.
 Cut on the outside of black line.
 The dotted lines are fold lines, so be sure not to cut there.